Plain and simple, herbaceous peonies are one of the loveliest flowers in existence.

-Actually, they’re famous for growing in the same spot for decades!
+Actually, they’re famous for growing in the same spot for several decades!

-The good news is that once you learn what they need to thrive, you can grow these beauties in your garden and watch them bloom for many a Spring and Summer to come.
+Luckily, once you learn how to care for peonies, you’ll be able to grow these beauties in your own garden and watch them bloom for many a Spring and Summer to come.

-They require patience at the beginning, but once they begin to bloom, they’ll work to beautify your garden with little effort on your part.
+They do require a little patience after planting, but once they begin to bloom, they’ll work to beautify your garden without too much fuss.

-Like many other flowers, peonies are available in different varieties that have slightly different blooming periods.
+Like many other flowers, peonies are available in different varieties, which all have slightly different blooming periods.

-For instance, some of the popular varieties include the Fairy Princess Peony and Pink Hawaiian Coral Peony.
+For example, some of the popular varieties include Fairy Princess Peony and Pink Hawaiian Coral Peony.

 Make sure you choose your favorite variety before planting!